For further articles on these topics:

-A couple weeks ago I went to a workshop in Baltimore put on by the wonderful women who make The Rise of Charm City podcast.
+A couple weeks ago, I went to a workshop in Baltimore put on by the wonderful women who make The Rise of Charm City.
 They are kindly sharing their expertise with the community to help and inspire people to gather oral histories.
 These could be histories big or small, from public figures to family members.
 As I sat and listened during the workshop, my grief brain started swirling.
 I wished I had recorded my grandmothers telling their stories; it would have been so easy.
-A few hours, a tape recorder (those were the days before digital, after all), and I could have had their voices and their stories preserved forever.
-I thought of all the stories people told about my dad and my sister’s boyfriend, John, when they died.
+A few hours and a tape recorder...
+I could have had their voices and their stories preserved forever.
+I thought of all the stories people told about my dad and my sister's boyfriend, John, when they died.
 At the funeral and in the months after, I would see people and they would reminisce, telling me stories I had never heard.
 Though I felt like I was soaking the stories in, I didn’t write them down, and I certainly didn’t record them.
-Though I thought I would remember each of them forever, slowly they have faded . . . yet another loss that suddenly seemed preventable.
+Though I thought I would remember each of them forever, slowly they have faded... yet another loss that suddenly seemed preventable.

-I am a grief therapist and blogger, I loooooove StoryCorps, I love oral histories like The Rise of Charm City.
-Needless to say, it immediately seemed absurd I hadn’t taken the initiative to preserve these voices and stories.
-(Oh, and if you don’t know what StoryCorps is, you should go check them out immediately!
+As a grief therapist and blogger, I love StoryCorps.
+(If you don't know what this is, you should go check them out immediately!
 They are pretty much the biggest, coolest oral history project ever.
-In fact, I’ll include a little video about them below).
+In fact, I'll include a little video about them below).
+I love oral histories like The Rise of Charm City.
+Needless to say, it immediately seemed absurd I hadn't taken the initiative to preserve these voices and stories.

-Once I got over kicking myself for not starting ‘oral history’ efforts in my own family, despite my saddness over loss of stories and my love of things like StoryCorps and The Rise of Charm City, my grief-blogger brain started swirling.
-It occurred to me during this workshop that, if I hadn’t made the effort to do oral histories with my family, there is a good chance many of you haven’t either.
-The technology is so easy, the process is so easy, and all it might take is a little nudge to get some of us moving on recording these family stories.
-For me it was that workshop, for you maybe it will be this article.
-So this is just a little push to get you thinking about the stories you’ll wish you had audio of some day.
+Once I got over kicking myself for not starting ‘oral history’ efforts in my own family, my grief-blogger brain started swirling.
+It occurred to me during this workshop that, if I hadn't made the effort to do oral histories with my family, there is a good chance many of you haven't either.
+The technology is there, and the process is so easy...
+All it might take is a little nudge to get some of us moving on recording these family stories.
+For me, it was that workshop.
+For you, maybe it will be this article.
+So this is just a little push to get you thinking about the stories you'll wish you had audio of some day.
 Maybe it will be family stories about the person who died, maybe it will be family stories from those who are still living about their own lives and memories, maybe it will be something else altogether.

 Tips for Equipment: